zerowriter/zerowriter1/README.md

 - https://www.waveshare.com/wiki/4.2inch_e-Paper_Module_Manual refer to the waveshare guide for pinout and install instructions.
 You can use my e-Paper directory instead of theirs, but probably test with their code first
 - Drop in the e-Paper folder provided in this repo and run sudo python main.py from ssh
 - install SMB or similar so you can access your files via SMB from another device
-- Set up crontab (from command line: crontab -e) to boot to main.py
+- Set up bashrc to boot to main.py

 Hardware Features
 - 40% keyboard and an eink display